Should I State or Should I Show? Aligning AI with Human Preferences: Results

 \subsection{Robustness: GPT-5.4}

-As a robustness check, we additionally examine whether our results depend on the choice of Claude Opus 4.5 as the AI agent.
-While Claude Opus 4.5 is a frontier model at the time of writing, different AI models are known to behave differently in part because they vary in architecture, training data, and post-training or alignment methods \citep{zhao2023survey, ouyang2025ai}.
-We therefore replicate our analysis using GPT-5.4 (\texttt{gpt-5.4}), another frontier model.
-A natural hypothesis is that differences in post-training methods—for example, Anthropic’s emphasis on constitutional-style alignment \citep{bai2022constitutional} and OpenAI’s use of reinforcement learning from human feedback \citep{ouyang2022training} may affect how models interpret instructions and infer preferences from observed choices.
-This analysis thus allows us to assess whether our main findings capture a broader feature of AI alignment with human principals, rather than an artifact of one particular model.
+As a further robustness check, we now examine whether our results depend on the choice of Anthropic’s Claude Opus 4.5 as the AI agent.
+This analysis allows us to assess whether our main findings reflect broader features of how AI agents align with human principals.